gerdenvik/tgcf/Run-tgcf-on-Windows.md

 How to install WSL ? https://learn.microsoft.com/en-us/windows/wsl/install

 Once you are done with that, open the Ubuntu Terminal and follow the steps in README.

+Note: You can install python and run tgcf directly on Windows, but certain things may break.
+Consider this my aversion towards Windows.